-The point is to make sure that the client is getting your notices and to continue bothering him until he takes action.
+The point is to make sure that the client is getting your notice and to continue bothering him until he acts.
 If you still haven’t received anything after three months, threaten legal action.
 A simple threat sometimes encourages somebody to follow through on payment.

 3. Sue in Small Claims Court

-Small claims court is a state-level court that resolves disputes involving relatively small amounts of money.
-The amounts usually range between $1,000 and $7,500, depending on the state.
+A small claims court is a state-level court that resolves disputes involving lesser amounts of money.
+The amounts usually range between $1,000 and $10,000, depending on the state.
 If the client fails to show up to court, you win the case by default.